 Social, community or family support C: You need to move to be closer to a family member to give or receive support to carry out day-to-day tasks and the support you give or receive is necessary to allow you or your family member to live independently.
-You would receive this award if it is difficult for you to give or receive the support where you can eactly in a relyou are looking to move to within a reasonable distance of the person giving or needing the support.
+You would receive this award if it is difficult for you to give or receive the support where you currently live and you are looking to move to within a reasonable distance of the person giving or needing the support.